FAQ’s from Strength of Materials

 36 / 50

-36. The value of modulus of elasticity for mild steel is ofthe order of
+36. The value of Poisson’s ratio for cast iron is

 37 / 50